Antonio-Vav/Network-Security-Research/Environment-Variables-Experimentation.md

 ## Task 7 – LD_PRELOAD and Set-UID Protection
 ![Task 7 Screenshot](images/images/7.png)
-I built a `catall` example to override a libc function and used `LD_PRELOAD` to inject it into a normal program, this showed the overridden behavior(as expected).
+I compiled a shared object to override a libc function and used `LD_PRELOAD` to inject it into a normal program, this showed the overridden behavior(as expected).
 When I ran the same test against a Set-UID binary, I was suprised to see the injection failed because the loader blocks `LD_PRELOAD` for privileged executions.
 This demonstrates a system protection against malicious tactics.

 ---